Explaining Term Life Insurance

 Term Life Insurance Benefits

 What could a term life insurance policy pay for?
 There are certain expenses your loved ones might be responsible for upon your death.
-When you sign up for a policy, you choose who your beneficiary (or beneficiaries) will be.
-They could be your parents, spouse, children, grandchildren, or other loved ones.
+Here’s a list of how your beneficiaries could use a term life insurance payout.

 1. Burial Expenses

-Did you know the average funeral costs $7,640?
+Did you know the average funeral costs $7,848?
 That's a pricey unforeseen expense, but a term life insurance policy of $15,000 could pay your funeral expenses and provide a small financial cushion for your beneficiary.
-For more information, check out our infographic about the cost of a traditional funeral.

 2. Outstanding Debts